Scissor section flat

-The design
+Design

 Scissor section flats consist of interlocking designs and typically are a mixture of 'up' flats and 'down' flats.

 In an 'up' flat, you enter the flat from a central entrance corridor and go up a half-storey set of stairs to the first 'main' level of the flat, typically containing the living room and kitchen.
 From there a second half-storey set of stairs goes up to a level containing toilet and bathroom.
 This sits the storey level above the entrance corridor on the interior of the building, so these rooms have no natural light or ventilation.
 From the bathroom level a further half-storey set of stairs goes up to the second main level of the flat, typically containing bedrooms, which sits on the other side of the building from the living area.
 A final half-storey set of stairs leads up to the central corridor two storeys above the entrance, with a fire exit door to that corridor.
 A 'down' flat has the similar arrangement, but in reverse, with the entrance leading down to the living level, down to the bathroom level, down to the bedroom level and down to the corridor two storeys below.

 The result of this layout is that all flats have a dual aspect design, where each apartment faces out on both sides of the block.
 This maximises light, external views and ventilation for the occupants within a very compact layout.
-This design builds upon - but subtly differs from - the dual aspect arrangement of interlocking flats pioneered by Le Corbusier in the Unité d'habitation in Marseilles (and developed in London council housing designs such as Lakanal House) by arranging the rooms so that all the living accommodation is on one side of the block and all the bedroom accommodation on the other, minimising noise disruption between neighbours.
+This design builds upon - but subtly differs from - the dual aspect arrangement of interlocking flats pioneered by Le Corbusier in the Unité d'habitation in Marseille (and developed in London council housing designs such as Lakanal House) by arranging the rooms so that all the living accommodation is on one side of the block and all the bedroom accommodation on the other, minimising noise disruption between neighbours.